Cadasta/cadasta-docs/en/geoodkcollect.md

 ![](/assets/geoodk_home_screen_collectdata.png)

-2. Select the relevant form for data collection
+2. Select the relevant form for data collection.
-3. Swipe left twice to get started completing the form
+3. Swipe left twice to get started completing the form.
-4. Continue answering all the survey questions until you reach the "End of survey" message
+4. Continue answering all the survey questions until you reach the "End of survey" message.
-5. Select **Mark Form as finalized** checkbox
+5. Select **Mark Form as finalized** checkbox.
-6. Click **Save Form and Exit**
+6. Click **Save Form and Exit**.

 ![](/assets/geoodk_sendform.png)